microsoft/linux-tracer/README.md

 - Run LCMT based on your needs
   - ./linux_cpu_tracer.sh -ps 300

-## Tested and known to have produced expected results in the following systems:
+## Tested and known to have produced the expected results in the following systems:
 - RHEL 8.2 (Ootpa)
 - Ubuntu 20.04.4 LTS (Focal Fossa)
 - CentOS 7.9